-A transcript for your exchange will be sent from the University of Winchester to UW-Eau Claire.
-Because grades for individual courses carry much less weight in British higher education than they do in the U.S., there is much more lag time between the end of the semester and the submission of grades.
-Professors typically have several months to do their grading, unlike in the U.S. where grades are typically submitted one week after the semester close.
-Therefore, transcripts are not available until two or three months after the end of the Winchester semester.
+University of Winchester will send a transcript from your time abroad to UW-Eau Claire.
+Transcripts are not available until two or three months after the end of the Winchester semester.
 Due to this delay, you will initially receive a grade report with "NR" (not reported) for all courses.
 A revised report will be available after the grades have arrived.